twilio/twilio-chat-demo-ios/README.md

 - A way to generate client tokens
 - The .framework file from the IP Messaging client for iOS distribution

+The first step is to bring the .framework into the project.
+The easiest way to do this is to find the .framework in the tar.bz distribution and drag-n-drop it into the project navigator, next to the existing libc++.dylib reference is a good spot.

-In the ChannelListViewController.m file, find the line that Xcode will let you know is an error.
+Next, in the ChannelListViewController.m file, find the line that Xcode will let you know is an error.
 Delete that #error line and fill in a client token in the line below:

         NSString *token = @"";